 - Approximately 3 million passenger rides annually – and safely – and more than 55.1 million passenger trips have been provided since opening day.

 - The gondola operates roughly 287 days each year with routine maintenance scheduled during our shoulder season months.

 - It takes about 12 minutes to get from the Town of Telluride to Mountain Village Village.
 It takes 3 minutes from Mountain Village Center to Market Plaza.

 - A cabin travels 11 miles per hour at full speed, which means each cabin travels over 58,000 miles per year.

 - Approximately 50 percent of our cabins are pet accessible.
 We also have wheelchair-accessible cabins.

 - The trip between the two towns is eight miles long whereas the gondola travels three miles between the two towns.

 - If we relied on rubber transportation, it would take 21 passenger buses to maintain a 1,070 – people per hour capacity.
 This would translate to more people on the road and more pollutants in the air.

 - The Telluride Mountain Village Owners Association purchases renewable energy credits from San Miguel Power Association, which funds the development and operation of regional renewable energy resources.

-- The cost to build the gondola was $16 million, and revenues to support the operational cost, which exceeds $3.5 million annually and requires over 82,000 man-hours, are realized from a number of sources with the majority of funding from the Telluride Mountain Village Owners Association, San Miguel County and the Town of Telluride make a monetary contribution, and the Telluride Ski Resort contributes one percent of lift ticket sales.
+- The cost to build the gondola was $16 million, and revenues to support the operational cost, which exceeds $3.5 million annually and requires over 82,000 man-hours, are realized from a number of sources with the majority of funding from the Telluride Mountain Village Owners Association, the Town of Telluride makes a monetary contribution and the Telluride Ski Resort contributes one percent of lift ticket sales.